tongngocminhanh/MAUI_App_SDR/MySEProject/Documentation/README.md

 # ML22-23-8 Implement the SDR representation in the MAUI application

  This project requires the implementation of a .NET Multi-platform App User Interface (.NET MAUI) app for visualizing the SDR representations.
-The app is compatible in Windows, Android, and IOS devices.
-This includes generating a UI for parameters setting and file input with XAML, binding data for application and logic with Model-View-ViewModel (MVVM) and XAML, using of Maui.Graphics for generating a new SDR drawing library.
+This includes generating a UI for parameters setting and file input with XAML, binding data and logic with Model-View-ViewModel (MVVM) and XAML, using of Maui.Graphics for generating a new SDR drawing library.

 ## Table of contents
 1. [Introduction](#introduction)